 Another complete meal option is the Monster Spud that is also jammed packed with meat.
 You may be compelled to finish this baked potato, but it would take two lumberjacks and a seeing eye dog to clean this plate.
 There are also many choices for desserts including a slew of cobblers, all home made.
 The banana pudding might be more traditional and this version is excellent.

-Mike Anderson’s is one of our top five favorites for BBQ in the Dallas area.
-Watch for more BBQ favorites in the coming week.
+Mike Anderson’s is one of our top favorites for BBQ in the Dallas area.